instructlab/docs.instructlab.ai/docs/user-interface/ui_overview.md

 users can fill out the contribution forms on the web.
 The user can also view their all of their contributions in a centralised list.
 You can also chat with the models directly on the playground.

+There are 2 ways to access the UI:

+1. Visit the website at [ui.instructlab.ai](https://ui.instructlab.ai/).

+2. Install and run the UI locally.

+!!! note
+    To log into the UI and submit Knowledge and Skills contributions, you must be a member of the [instructlab-public](https://github.com/instructlab-public) github repository.

+    If you aren't a member of the repository, but still wish to experiment with the UI, we recommend you to download it locally.

+!!! note
+    To become a member of the [instructlab-public](https://github.com/instructlab-public) github repository, join our slack channel and ask!
+For more information please visit the [slack guide](/community/InstructLab_SLACK_GUIDE/).

 ## Prerequisites